-“It is an asset for life”
+“Swimming is an asset for life”

 - Forbes Carlile

 Swimming is an important part of a child’s education.
 Every child will be exposed to situations involving water.
-In Perth and Melbourne we are surrounded by it.
+In Melbourne we are surrounded by it.
 The beach, the river, lakes and backyard pools.
 Becoming water safe is essential for a parent and child’s wellbeing.
 Swimming is also a fantastic activity for recreation that can be enjoyed by all ages.
 Being able to swim well means we can enjoy the beach, pool parties, boating and so many other activities based on and around water.

 How long will it take my child to be safe around water?